Intempus/django-tastypie-swagger/README.md

 To declare more than one endpoint, repeat the above URL definition and change the namespace.

-Swagger documentation will be served up at the URL(s) you configured.
+Redoc documentation will be served up at the URL(s) you configured.

-### Swagger V1 v.s.
+### Redoc V1 v.s.
 V2

-The following URI are according to Swagger Spec 1.2:
+The following URI are according to Redoc Spec 1.2:

 	* `/resources/`
 	* `/schema/`
 	* `/schema/<resource_name>`

-The Swagger Spec V2.0 compliant `swagger.json` is served at the following URLs.
+The Redoc Spec V2.0 compliant `swagger.json` is served at the following URLs.
 Both URLs return the same content.

 	* `/specs/`